The Dark Side of Marvin Gaye’s 1st Marriage Involved His Wife’s 15-Year-Old Niece

 The story about Marvin Gaye III’s parentage was recorded in the book, Trouble Man: The Life and Death of Marvin Gaye by Steve Turner.
 And the South Florida Sun-Sentinel breaks down the details.

-Marvin and Gordy claimed that their son, born in November 1965, was their biological child.
+Marvin Gaye his first wife claimed that their son, born in November 1965, was their biological child.
 But this was not the case.
-Marvin III’s real mother is Denise Gordy, Anna’s 15-year-old niece.
+Marvin III’s real mother is Denise Gordy, Anna’s niece who gave birth days after turning 16.
 The couple subsequently adopted the kid as theirs.
 “My aunt was unable to have children and I had one for her.
 It was as simple as that,” she later explained.
 It was never confirmed that Marvin was the father.
 But it was never denied either.

 These lucky ones are, after all, the people who so often enrich our lives with their music, movies, novels, and more.
 But life is rarely simple.
 It’s important to understand the context of where these talents emerge from, and that the price of potential greatness can be rooted in intense pain.